Kincumber Landfill Gas Abatement Facility

 Project Information:

 The project operates under the Carbon Credits (Carbon Farming Initiative-Landfill Gas) Methodology Determination 2015.
-Landfill gas projects involve the installation of gas collection systems, comprising wells and pipes, to capture methane generated by the anaerobic decomposition of organic waste.
-This captured methane is then combusted (flared or used for energy), converting it into carbon dioxide, which has a significantly lower global warming potential.
-This specific project transitioned from an earlier 2012 "Legacy Waste" methodology and was previously held by AGL Energy Services before transferring to LMS Energy Pty Ltd.
+This methodology involves installing a system of wells and pipes to capture methane gas generated by decomposing organic waste.
+The captured gas is then combusted (flared or used for electricity generation) to convert the methane, a potent greenhouse gas, into carbon dioxide, which has a significantly lower global warming potential.
+This specific project manages gas from both "legacy" waste (deposited before the project started) and "non-legacy" waste.